kotae4/intro-to-gamehacking/README.md

 # Intro to Game Hacking #

-Videogames provide a great medium for programmers to improve their skills through designing and implementing many complex systems that must be performant and act cohesively.
+Videogames provide a great medium for programmers to improve their skills through designing and implementing many complex systems that must be performant and act cohesively.<br>
 In turn, videogames also serve as a great medium for fledgling reverse engineers to learn the ropes and gain practical experience picking apart those complex systems and exploiting them.